kc-ml2/marlenv/README.md

-    height=20,       # Height of the grid map width=20,        # Width of the grid map num_snakes=4,    # Number of snakes to spawn on grid snake_length=3,  # Initail length of the snake at spawn time vision_range=5,  # Vision range (both width height), map returned if None frame_stack=1,   # Number of observations to stack on return *args,
+    height=20,       # Height of the grid map width=20,        # Width of the grid map num_snakes=4,    # Number of snakes to spawn on grid snake_length=3,  # Initial length of the snake at spawn time vision_range=5,  # Vision range (both width height), map returned if None frame_stack=1,   # Number of observations to stack on return *args,